appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 When talking about why you would be a good fit for App Academy, be sure to cover:

 1. What relevant skills or accomplishments do you have that would show that you are a good fit for App Academy?
-2. Why do you want to be a part of App Academy in particular?
+2. Why do you want to attend App Academy in particular?

 ## Pointers